mosaic-design-system/docs/src/components/tile-1.md

-      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many tiles (16 would be considered too many).
+      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many tiles (16 or more would be considered too many).

       ### Tile labels